-This argument may be true of some of the global questions such as the existence of a first cause, nut the real subject skeptics are trying to cover concern questions of cause and effect that can be tested.
+This argument may be true of some of the global questions such as the existence of a first cause, but the real subject skeptics are trying to cover concern questions of cause and effect that can be tested.
 Researchers are not saying that there is some godly intervention which cannot be tested.
 They are saying that “If we do this, this happens.”
 That is a very testable hypothesis.
 For instance, if a video loop is set up in a certain, repeatable way, resulting recording will often contain human faces that are detected by others without prompting.
-Where those faces come from and why are separate issues.
+Where those faces come from, and why, are separate issues.
 People speculate, and in some cases, that speculation can be tested.

 No evolution in understanding or theory

 This is a typical problem of frontier subjects, in that there is such a small population of people actually studying the phenomena.
 In fact, understanding does evolve depending on the time people are able to study the subject and available funding.